Physics is a science that studies the physical properties of bodies and the physical phenomena in nature.

 Isaac Newton is the scientist at the origin of the scientific theories that will revolutionize science, in the field of optics, mathematics and especially mechanics.

-Albert Einstein has many contributions in physics, related to the theory of special relativity (1905), which unites the mechanics of electromagnetism, and the theory of general relativity (1915) which extends the principle of relativity of non-uniform motion, developing a new theory of gravity.
+Albert Einstein has many contributions in physics, related to the theory of special relativity (1905), which unites the mechanics with electromagnetism, and the theory of general relativity (1915) which extends the principle of relativity of non-uniform motion, developing a new theory of gravity.